 Your heart is a muscle and like most muscles it benefits from exercise.
 You don’t need to run a marathon or bench press a baby elephant to achieve that benefit though, you just need to move your body.
 If you’re new to working out, start with a brisk 30-minute daily walk.
 For more of a challenge, try cycling, running or circuit training to really get the blood pumping.
 Weight training, either with machines, free weights or your own body weight, is excellent for building muscle mass and burning fat and swimming is an excellent low-impact way to build cardiovascular strength.

 Stress is not a friend to your body.
-While the exact relationship between stress and heart disease continues to be studied, evidence suggests prolonged stress may increase your blood cholesterol, your blood pressure and the narrowing of your arteries.
+While the exact relationship between stress and heart disease continues to be studied, prolonged stress may increase your blood cholesterol, your blood pressure and the narrowing of your arteries.
 The ways in which people respond to stress can also negatively impact their heart health: from smoking to alcohol abuse to binge eating.
 To reduce the effects of stress in your life, aim for healthier resolutions such as controlled breathing, meditation, yoga, exercise, conversing with friends, vacations or stress-managing supplements.

 Opt for Antioxidants